What is Shamanism?

 Archeological evidence of shamanic cultures has been found on every continent and culture throughout the world, proving that shamanism is the most ancient method of healing and divination.
 What is most intriguing is that there are practices and healing ceremonies from various parts of the world that are not only ancient but remarkably very similar to the core, which gives credence that a shaman just had to dial into Spirit for the information!
 There is something to be said about why shamanic healing has stood the test of time.

-Shamanism differs from other healing modalities in that in order to receive messages from Spirit, a practitioner must journey into realms with Helping Spirits.
-Traditionally, the use of sound is the tool used to travel to these realms.
+Shamanism differs from other healing modalities in that in order to receive messages from Spirit, a practitioner must journey into hidden realms with Helping Spirits.
+Traditionally, the use of sound is the tool used pierce the veils between them in order to travel to these realms.
 The sounds used can be from drums, rattles or bells, rhythm sticks, and didgeridoos that assist in accessing this state of consciousness.
-The shaman is the conduit between Ordinary Reality (our world) and Non-Ordinary Reality (Dimensions of Spirit), it is the combination of the shaman and the Helping Spirits that induce the power to heal.
+The shaman is the conduit between Ordinary Reality (our 3D world) and Non-Ordinary Reality (Dimensions of the Spirit World), it is the combination of the shaman and the Helping Spirits that induce the power to heal.

 Shamanism recognizes that everything is alive, and that we are a part of that Being-ness and co-creation.